thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 When integrating software is hard, do it on every commit, requiring the [*Continuous Integration*](#continuous-integration) foundation.

 When testing is painful, that only occurs before a release.
 Do not test at the end.
-But [*Build Quality In*](#build-quality-in) by adopting [*Continuous Testing*](#continuous-testing), from the start.
+But [*Build Quality In*](#build-quality-in) by adopting the [*Continuous Testing*](#continuous-testing) foundation, from the start.

 When releasing is laborious and distressing, move from releasing once a year to biannually, to quarterly, to monthly, weekly, and eventually daily or even multiple times per day.
 This builds on the principle to [*Automate the Right Things*](#automate-the-right-things), and the practice of [*Deploying the Same Way to Every Environment*](#deploy-the-same-way-to-every-environment).

 When writing documentation is tedious, do it immediately when implementing the feature or the architectural change.
 Make the documentation, [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/), and [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) part of the [Definition of Done](https://www.scrum.org/resources/what-definition-done).

 Admittedly, depending on our situation, this may require considerable effort and investment.
 But it is certainly an investment.
 It is not a cost.
 It has a return.
-It induces a more reliable, consistent, and efficient delivery process, reducing stress and burnout.
+In the end, it induces a more reliable, consistent, and efficient delivery process, reducing stress and burnout.
 Hence, we have to [*Pursue Continuous Improvement relentlessly*](#pursue-continuous-improvement-relentlessly).

 ### Automate the Right Things

 Computers perform repetitive tasks; people solve problems.
 To reduce the cost of pushing out changes, we should invest in simplifying and automating repetitive work that takes time, such as manual regression testing and manual release processes.
 This frees up teams for higher-value problem-solving activities, innovation and value creation.
 Automation accelerates feedback, therefore multiplying learning and discovery.
 It supports faster, more reliable releases.
 Most importantly, it vastly reduces risks.

-> Spending time optimising anything other than the bottleneck is an illusion.
->
-> Eliyahu Goldratt, The Goal

 Note that this principle is nuanced.
 It does not say "Automate all the things".
-There is a risk of overinvesting.
-Correspondingly, we only automate bottlenecks, repetitive tasks, or tasks that involve high risks.
+In that case, there is a risk of overinvesting.
+In consequence, we only automate bottlenecks, repetitive tasks, or tasks that involve high risks.
 For that, we ought to map the technology value stream from Version Control to the user, and identify bottlenecks, risks and repetition.
 This technology value stream map now forms the basis for the [*Deployment Pipeline*](#deployment-pipeline).
 By automating the identified steps, we start iteratively building the Deployment Pipeline.

+> Spending time optimising anything other than the bottleneck is an illusion.
+>
+> Eliyahu Goldratt, The Goal

 ### Done Means Released

 A feature is only done when it delivers value to a user.
-Period!
 Inevitably, done means deployed into production and released to users.

 There are cases where this is not particularly achievable.
 Think of mobile apps that need to go through a vetting process before landing in the app store.
 In these situations, we dial back to the next best option.
 It is done when it can be used and showcased in a production-like environment.